 The Guidelines provide that the Board should have a majority of independent directors.
 It is the policy of the Corporation that two-thirds of the members of the Board shall be independent.
-The Board is currently comprised of seven members, six of whom are "independent directors" within the meaning of the National Instrument.
-The six independent directors are currently Donald K. Johnson, David Appel, Sean Morrison, Karen Basian, Susan Doniz and Hon.
-James Moore.
-The remaining director, David Ingram, has a material relationship with the Corporation as he acted as President and Chief Executive Officer of the Corporation until December 31, 2018.
-Subsequently, David Ingram has assumed the role of Executive Chairman as part of the Corporation's succession plan announced on April 2, 2018.
-As a result, David Ingram is not considered to be independent within the meaning of the National Instrument.
+The Board is currently comprised of nine members, seven of whom are "independent directors" within the meaning of the National Instrument.
+The seven independent directors are currently Donald K. Johnson, David Appel, Sean Morrison, Karen Basian, Susan Doniz, Hon.
+James Moore and Tara Deakin.
+The remaining directors, David Ingram and Jason Mullins, have a material relationship with the Corporation as David Ingram is currently the Executive Chairman of the Corporation and Jason Mullins is currently the President and Chief Executive Officer of the Corporation.
+As a result, David Ingram and Jason Mullins are not considered to be independent within the meaning of the National Instrument.